kuzzleio/documentation-old/src/sdk-reference/document/delete.md

 }
 ```

-Deletes this document in Kuzzle.
+Deletes this document in Kuzzle Backend.

 ---